o3de/o3de.org/content/docs/userguide/finding-materials-by-name.md

+description: ' Find material file names to reference for nodes in the &ALYlong; &script-canvas;
+  editor. '
+slug: finding-materials-by-name
+title: Finding the Material Name
+---
 # Finding the Material Name<a name="finding-materials-by-name"></a>

 You can specify material names to reference for nodes in the **Script Canvas** editor\.
 The material name is generally the path that starts at the top asset directory but without the `.mtl` file name extension\.